 Hopefully, this approach helps the potential employer to think, “I don’t know what happened with Emily at the ABC Company to cause her to leave, but I have met her and she seems OK to me.
 I’ll consider her further for the position.”

 Put the Strategies to Work

-If there is a gap in your work history, consider the three strategies as possible ways to convince potential employers you are a good choice and not a “bad hire” risk:
+If there is a gap in your work history, consider the four strategies as possible ways to convince potential employers you are a good choice and not a “bad hire” risk:

 - Where possible, use an employment history format which does not make the gap stand out.

 - If the gap occurred quite some time ago and/or you can list significant job advances with your current employer, you may be able to simply leave it off your work history.

 - Always have an explanation ready, one which you can state with confidence in a positive manner.
 What if the reason does involve something questionable?
 Design your explanation to convince the employer the issue has been resolved or is no longer applicable.
 The employer needs to hear the past problem will not resurface or adversely affect your employment.